tinglesoftware/dependabot-azure-devops/README.md

 5. Auto resolving of merge conflicts using webhooks.
 6. Viewing the most recent runs for each repository, project and organization configured.

-## Still using the old `*.visualstudio.com` URL?

-The new URL in the format `https://dev.azure.com/{organization}` is recommended.
-If you are still using the older `{organization}.visualstudio.com` URL, you need to toggle on the new URL.
-As far as out testing has gone, we have not had any issues using both the new and old URL.
-It is possible to keep both.
-The [core implementation](https://github.com/dependabot/dependabot-core) will only support the new one.
-See [#27](https://github.com/tinglesoftware/dependabot-azure-devops/issues/27#issuecomment-768054722) for more explanation.
-For someone really looking to use dependabot to keep dependencies up to date, migrating to the new URL should really be a no-brainer.

 ### Acknowledgements

 The work in this repository is based on inspired and occasionally guided by some predecessors in the same area: